 Promote visual understanding of the Principle of Organization: Emphasis & Focal Point.

-In this project you will continue to exercise ways to abstract from Subject Matter and focus on Form by working with the Element of Design: Line and its characteristics, as well as with the Principle of Organization: Emphasis & Focal Point and its characteristics.
+In this project you will exercise ways to abstract from Subject Matter and focus on Form by working with the Element of Design: Line and its characteristics, as well as with the Principle of Organization: Emphasis & Focal Point and its characteristics.
 You will use a viewfinder to help you find and organize visual elements in order to create dynamic compositions.

 Magazines 8" x 10" piece of cardboard HB Mechanical Pencil Sketchbook 9" x 12" Drawing Paper 14” x 17” Bristol Board PITT Pen Set (Black) Graphite Pencil in Different Blackness Eraser Ruler Xacto Knife Cutting Mat Scissors Rubber Cement